© 2022 GOECO | All rights reserved

 Develop & Design | Msite

 This project aims to build and renovate buildings that are essential for the growth and development of the local community.
-Schools, playgrounds and public libraries are some of the places where volunteers can expect to be working, Volunteer tasks vary depending on the local community needs at the time of your volunteering.
+Schools, playgrounds and public libraries are some places where volunteers can expect to be working.
+Volunteer tasks vary depending on the local community needs at the time of your volunteering.

 General tasks may include: